pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/_index.md

 If you've fallen in love with Pulumi, it might not be obvious how to adopt it.
 For brand new projects, it's easy: simply start writing your infrastructure as code using Pulumi from the start.
 But what if you already have infrastructure stood up?
 And perhaps even actively serving a critical business need?
 In these cases, you may wonder, is it even possible to adopt Pulumi, without downtime or a major disturbance to your existing infrastructure?
 The answer is **yes**!

-This user guide offers a tour of tried-and-true tools and techniques that can be used to migrate any infrastructure to Pulumi, regardless of how that infrastructure was originally provisioned, including using any of the tools [described here]({{< relref "/docs/intro/vs" >}}).
+This user guide offers a tour of tried-and-true tools and techniques that can be used to migrate any infrastructure to Pulumi, regardless of how that infrastructure was originally provisioned in the [cloud tooling ecosystem]({{< relref "/docs/intro/vs" >}}).
 These techniques range from coexisting with this infrastructure &mdash; either temporarily or permanently &mdash; as well as adopting infrastructure and/or converting existing infrastructure as code projects.

 Below we will review some basic concepts, but feel free to jump straight to a specific guide: